Halstonberg

 The contrast with Wisconsin's red-pencil doctrine is instructive.
 In Wisconsin, any overbreadth voids the entire agreement.
 In Tennessee, overbreadth results in judicial narrowing.
 Tennessee employers face limited risk from moderate overreach, and employees cannot rely solely on overbreadth to escape the restriction entirely.

-Tennessee courts have indicated that reformation has limits — a grossly overbroad agreement that suggests the employer never intended a reasonable restriction may be voided rather than reformed.
+Tennessee courts have indicated that reformation has limits.
+A grossly overbroad agreement that suggests the employer never intended a reasonable restriction may be voided rather than reformed.
 But the standard for finding an agreement too extreme for reformation is high.

-Tennessee's healthcare industry — Nashville is one of the largest healthcare management hubs in the United States, home to HCA Healthcare, Community Health Systems, and dozens of other major healthcare companies — generates a distinctive and substantial volume of non-compete disputes.
+Tennessee's healthcare industry (Nashville is one of the largest healthcare management hubs in the United States, home to HCA Healthcare, Community Health Systems, and dozens of other major healthcare companies) generates a distinctive and substantial volume of non-compete disputes.

 Physician non-competes are actively litigated in Tennessee.
 The Murfreesboro Medical Clinic v.
 Udom decision is the state's most significant non-compete case and involved a physician who left a medical practice to establish a competing practice.
 The Supreme Court upheld a two-year, ten-mile restriction, establishing principles about the reasonableness of physician non-competes that continue to guide courts.